-Method overriding allows a subclass to override a specific implementation of a method that is already provided by one of its super classes.
+Answer: Method overriding allows a subclass to override a specific implementation of a method that is already provided by one of its superclasses.

-A subclass can give its own definition of methods but need to have the same signature as the method in its super class.
-This means that when overriding a method the subclass’s method has to have the same name and parameter list as the super class’s overridden method.
+A subclass can give its own definition of methods but need to have the same signature as the method in its superclass.
+This means that when overriding a method the subclass’s method has to have the same name and parameter list like the super class’s overridden method.

 25. What is UML?

-UML (Unified Modeling Language) is a standardized modeling language.
-It is used for the specification, construction, visualization and documentation of models for software systems and enables uniform communication between various users.
+Answer: UML (Unified Modeling Language) is a standardized modeling language.
+It is used for the specification, construction, visualization, and documentation of models for software systems and enables uniform communication between various users.

 UML does not describe the steps in the object-oriented development process.

 SAP uses UML as the company-wide standard for object-oriented modeling.